Meynnart Wewyck: Career

-Wewyck was one of the earliest artists of the Tudor court and his long career working for Henry VII and Henry VIII is well-documented.
+Meynnart Wewyck was one of the earliest artists of the Tudor court and his long career working for Henry VII and Henry VIII is well-documented.
 The richness of this documentation is suggested by the recorded variants of his name.
 On 19 September 1502 "Mynour, the Inglis payntour" (that is, the painter to the English court) delivered four portraits of the English royal family to James IV of Scotland at Stirling Castle.
 These included pictures of Henry, Queen Elizabeth of York, Prince Henry (later Henry VIII), and Princess Margaret, who had been married by proxy to James in January 1502.
-Wewyck remained at the Scottish court until November 1503, when he returned to England.

 The Scottish royal accounts record the king's gift of 50 French crowns or £35 Scots to "Mynour, the Inglis payntour" on 10 November.
-A portrait of James IV at Abbotsford House bearing the date "1502" has been attributed to Wewyck.
+Meynnart Wewyck remained at the Scottish court until November 1503, when he returned to England.
+The portraits made by Meynnart in Scotland are presumed to be lost.
+However, drawings included in an album known as the Recueil d'Arras (a collection of drawings made by Le Boucq in c.
+1570) may follow them.
+A portrait of James IV at Abbotsford House bearing the date "1507" has been attributed to Wewyck, and may have been made by "Piers", a painter from Antwerp working in Scotland in that year, perhaps following the model of Meynnart's portrait.
 The inventory of Henry VIII lists a portrait of James IV presumably by Wewyck.

+"Maynard" was paid £1 for pictures in England on 15 March 1505.
 Lady Margaret Beaufort was the mother of Henry VII and the foundress of St John's College and Christ's College, Cambridge.
-In 1506, her executors (among them John Fisher, Bishop of Rochester) paid "Maynard Waywike Duchman" for her likeness; this supports the consensus that the artist was likely Netherlandish.
+In 1506, her executors (among them John Fisher, Bishop of Rochester) paid "Maynard Waywike, Duchman" for her likeness; this supports the consensus that the artist was likely Netherlandish.
 In 1510 Wewyck was hired by the executors to devise a "table" (painting) and "patrones" (pattern drawings) for Lady Margaret's tomb, to be sculpted by Pietro Torrigiano for Henry VII's chapel in Westminster Abbey.
 Surviving receipts from 1511 and 1512 document payments for this work.
 One of these records both a typical English variant and Wewyck's own spelling of his name:

 Wewyck was recorded as resident in the parish of All Hallows the Great in London in 1523.
 He was still alive in 1525; the accounts of Henry VIII record a half-yearly payment to "olde maynerd wewoke paynter" in September of that year.